Missions

 Le 19, Centre régional d’art contemporain (Crac) was founded in 1993 and opened its doors in 1995.
 Dedicated to the dissemination, production and mediation of contemporary art, it shares the missions of the French art centres as defined by the Ministry of Culture and Communication, and has also established itself as a place for sharing, prospecting and research.

 Since 2018, the 19 has been awarded with the CACIN (Centre d’Art Contemporain d’Intérêt National) label, and belongs to the national network of DCA art centres, as well as to the regional networks Seize Mille and TRAC.
 It is also a member of Bla !, the national association of contemporary art mediation professionals, the national MÔM’ART association (“Musées Joyeux” network) and the regional association Une ouverture pour l’art.
+He is also a mediator for the Société des Nouveaux Commanditaires in the Belfort-Montbéliard urban area.

 The 19 is supported by the French government, the Burgundy-Franche-Comté Region, the City of Montbéliard and the Pays de Montbéliard Agglomération.